Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 ]

 #grid(
   columns: 2,
   gutter: 10pt,
   figure(
     image("imgs/Linker-Loader.png"),
-        caption: [Role of Linker and Loader]
+    caption: [Role of Linker and Loader],
   ),
   [
     It is responsible for loading the program into memory, setting up the stack and heap, and transferring control to the program's entry point.
 The loader may also perform additional tasks such as dynamic linking of shared libraries and relocation of code and data segments.

     This kinda answers why applications are OS specific.
 The compiled code contains system calls and library calls specific to the OS, and the linker/loader must be able to handle these appropriately.
-    ]
+  ],
 )

 == Design and Implementation